enkidevs/curriculum/docker/fundamentals/storage/README.md

 description: Persisting data in the ephemeral world of containers

 insights:
-  - intro
+  - docker-intro
-  - volumes
+  - docker-volumes
-  - bind-mounts
+  - docker-bind-mounts
-  - tmpfs
+  - docker-tmpfs